AirenSoft/OvenPlayer/README.md

 - Full custom support with separate UI and SDK
 - Support for playback regardless of browser and media type
 - Supports all common player functions
-- Support Protocols : WebRTC (Signalling protocol conforms to the OME specification.), HLS, MPEG-Dash
+- Supported Protocols : WebRTC (Signalling protocol conforms to the OME specification.), HLS, MPEG-Dash

 ## Quick Start